The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: Evaluation maps and multinets

 \section{Evaluation maps and multinets}

-In this section, we extend our construction of evaluation maps, from nets to multinets.
+We extend in this section our construction of evaluation maps, from nets to multinets.
 For realizable matroids, we exploit evaluation maps in two directions.
 First, we construct the inverse of the bijection $\lambda_{\k}$ from Lemma \ref{lema=lambdabij} by using the variety of $\sl_2 (\C)$-valued flat connections on the Orlik--Solomon algebra.
-Second, we find a combinatorial condition insuring that this variety can be reconstructed explicitly from information on modular resonance.
+Second, we provide in Theorem \ref{thm=freg3} (Theorem \ref{teo=modtoflatintro} from the Introduction) a combinatorial condition insuring that this variety can be reconstructed explicitly from information on modular resonance.